 We began brewing kombucha in our home kitchen, developing recipes with fresh fruit and herbs from our garden, or foraged edibles from the foothills.
-We shared our concoctions with friends and neighbors who encouraged us to continue.
-Those early experiments lead to a Kombucha CSA share, delivered by bicycle, and a booth at the Boise Farmers Market where we can still be found on most Saturday mornings.
+Then we shared our concoctions with friends and neighbors who encouraged us to continue.
+Those early experiments lead to a Kombucha CSA share delivered by bicycle, and a booth at the Boise Farmers Market where we can still be found on most Saturday mornings.

 Our batch sizes have increased slightly, but we employ the same artisan brewing techniques to handcraft authentic kombucha chock full of live cultures.
 And, we thoughtfully produce unique flavors with organic ingredients from local and regional farms.
 Created to be equally delicious and healthful, we strive for the perfect balance between sweet and tart.

 Kombucha is a living, functional beverage loaded with probiotics, antioxidants, organic acids and B vitamins.
 These properties have the potential to boost energy, improve digestion, enhance immunity and detoxify.

 We carefully monitor and sample each batch of kombucha as it ferments to ensure the highest quality.
 Our brews have subtle, nuanced flavor while still retaining the taste and health benefits of traditional kombucha.

 We’re committed to a more sustainable way of doing business with eco-friendly ingredient sourcing, as well as our brewing, canning and recycling practices.
 We consider the impact of every step of production and reduce waste where possible in an effort to be good stewards of the environment and our local community.